n8finch/env-impact-tracker/README.md

 Tracks live token usage on `claude.ai`, `chatgpt.com`, and `gemini.google.com`.
 Shows a monthly carbon estimate in the extension popup.
 Type `/env-impact` in any chat input to get an inline carbon report without sending a message.

-**Privacy:** only message character counts are tracked — never content.
+**Privacy:** only message character counts are tracked, never content.
 All data is stored locally in `chrome.storage.local`.

 ### Install (development / unpacked)